mivade/IonMD/README.rst

 Some things that are planned for future releases:

-* Optimization!
 * Better stability -> less random initial conditions could help this
-* A simple GUI for running simulations

 Authors
 =======